Indicaza/shard-notes/shard/Game_Mechanics/Crafting/Alchemy.md

 Alchemy is a delicate and intricate art, allowing players to harness the raw materials of the world and transform them into potent concoctions.
 From enhancing one's abilities to crafting deadly poisons, alchemy offers a vast array of possibilities.

 ## **Overview**

-Alchemy in "The Shard" revolves around the combination of various ingredients to craft potions, elixirs, and other magical items.
+Alchemy revolves around the combination of various ingredients to craft potions, elixirs, and other magical items.
 The success and potency of these concoctions are influenced by the player's skill level, the quality of the ingredients, and the tools they employ.

 ### **Key Features**